Facebook exec says he didn't agree with his provocative memo - WDEF

 NEW YORK (AP) — Facebook executive Andrew Bosworth says he didn’t agree with a provocative memo leaked to Buzzfeed in which he describes the company’s mentality to grow and connect people at all costs.

-Bosworth tweeted on Thursday that he meant for the memo to be provocative and that it was one of the most unpopular things he’s written internally.
+Bosworth tweeted on Thursday that he meant for the memo to be provocative and that it was one of the most unpopular things he’s written internally – and “the ensuing debate helped shape our tools for the better.”

 In a statement to Buzzfeed that Facebook confirmed, CEO Mark Zuckerberg called Bosworth a “talented leader who says many provocative things,” but added the memo was something “that most people at Facebook including myself disagreed with strongly.”